 We are committed to listening to our community, acting fairly, and helping local people and businesses have their say, so our neighbours can share in the economic benefits that expansion is estimated to generate.
-As part of the planning process we will hold comprehensive consultations, the first of which is planned to take place early in 2018.
-Throughout the planning process we will continue to engage with our neighbours, airlines, partners, elected representatives and Government to make this a project that delivers for everyone.
+As part of the planning process we are holding comprehensive consultations, the first of which took place at the beginning of 2018.

 Expansion will be authorised via a Development Consent Order, a special kind of consent for major infrastructure projects in England and Wales.
 The process will take place in accordance with requirements set out in the Planning Act 2008.

 Heathrow Consultation 1

 The first consultation sought views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
 The consultation ran from 17 January 2018 – 28 March 2018.
 The feedback is currently being reviewed and we will be used to as we continue to develop our proposals.